dijasila/GPAW/doc/setups/new.rst

 Test of LCAO basis sets
 =======================

-The three figure below compare LCAO with the dzp basis sets to converged plane-wave calculations.
+The three figures below compare LCAO with the dzp basis sets to converged plane-wave calculations.

 .. figure:: dfelcao.png
    :width: 100%